-For the girls, the excitement really began in early December when Mackinac Island, Michigan visited the island for a Friday night school game.
+For the girls, the excitement really began in early December when Mackinac Island, Michigan, visited the island for a Friday night school game.
 With a boisterous full house in attendance and a local radio station broadcasting the game, the Lady Panthers Basketball held off the Lady Lakers from the Mackinac school 39 – 31.
 A month later, the girls won their seventh game in a row.

 They came to win and found ways to win,” said Coach Steve Poe.
-He added, “We will really miss our two graduating seniors, Miranda Riddle and Caiti Market.
+He added, “We will really miss our two graduating seniors, Miranda Riddle, and Caiti Market.
 Their ‘no fear, no doubt’ attitude became contagious.
-Good teams have good leaders and they meant a lot to us.”
+Good teams have good leaders, and they meant a lot to us.”
 Junior guards Janine Cerny and Elizabeth McCann were awarded this year’s “Most Improved Player” and “Most Valuable Player,” respectively.

 School Students of the Month

 The second wrote, “This student is a friend to kids in all grades.
-His attitude is always good with no whining!
+His attitude is always good, with no whining!
 When someone needs help, this student is always willing and able to help.
 I like him because he shares with others, too.”
 The third student wrote, “He has helped me with things such as Math when Mrs. Wilhelm is busy.

-Her academic ability exceeds expectations and her effort to include her classmates in discussions attributes to her self-confidence.
+Her academic ability exceeds expectations, and her effort to include her classmates in discussions is attributed to her self-confidence.
 This student, despite her young age, has been most impressive on the high school academic challenge team.
 Her confidence and performance increase with each competition.
 She is truly a pleasure to be around.”

 Congratulations to seniors Chad Hughes and Miranda Riddle, along with junior Janine Cerny.
 These three students tied for the coveted “Edison Award” at our annual Science Olympiad held on January 29th.Congratulations to 6th grader Ian Pippert-Ladd.
 Ian lasted till the third round of the annual Ottawa County Spelling Bee held on February 2nd.
 6th grader Meredith Engel and 7th grader Elliot Kowalski also qualified and competed in this event.

-Our students in grades five through eight will compete in the annual Ottawa County Academic Challenge March 8 – 11.
+Our students in grades five through eight will compete in the annual Ottawa County Academic Challenge on March 8 – 11.
 Good Luck to everyone!
 Thanks to all who helped contribute to “Help Haiti Hydrate” With everyone’s help, Mr. Schuffenecker’s Civics class raised over $1,356.
 The Put-in-Bay Ferry added $1,000 to this total for a grand total of $2,356.48.
 And finally, good luck to our archery team!
 They compete at the State Archery Tournament in Columbus on March 5-6.